fandm-college/rcs.github.io/cluster/job_scripts.md

-# Submitting jobs

-Typically you will create a text file (refered to here as a job script) to specify the details of your job.
-The job script typically contains two key sections

-1. A set of parameters/resources (e.g., # CPUs) needed to run the job
-2. Various commands to load/initialize and run the software

-Slurm will then schedule and run the job according to the parameters set in the job script when the needed resources become available.
+---
+sort: 2
+---

+# Job script basics

-## Basic job script template
+## Basic job script

-Below is a basic job script template.
-Importantly the first line in the file must be `#!/bin/bash`.
-After the first line are a series of lines all beginning with #SBATCH.
+Below is a basic job script.
+The first line in the file must be `#!/bin/bash`.
+After the first line are a series of lines all beginning with `#SBATCH`.
 These are parameters that specify information about the job like the name of the job and the computational resources needed.
 These directives always begin with `#SBATCH` and are covered in more detail in the next section.
 After these directives comes the commands to load and run the necessary software.
-More details specific to software can be found [here](../software/README.md).

 ```bash
 #!/bin/bash